florentroques/newsletter/README.md

 * Run a built-in server with commands `php artisan serve` or `php -S localhost:8000`.
 * Access the URL `localhost:8000` through the browser.

-## Contoh Data
+## Sample Data

-Aplikasi ini menyediakan seeder untuk membuat data dummy menggunakan package Faker.
-Jalankan perintah di bawah untuk menjalankan generator data dummy.
+This application provides a seeder to create dummy data using the Faker package.
+Run the command below to run the dummy data generator.

 `php artisan db:seed --class=ExampleDataSeeder`

-Data yang otomatis dibuat adalah:
+Automatically generated data are:

 * Default list
 * Data subscriber